brownben/bang/docs.md

 The `or` or `||` returns the first truthy value or the 2nd value if they are both falsy.

+The `??` operator returns the first value if truthy else the 2nd value

 ```
 true and 2       // 2
 2 && true        // true